WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

-Of the dozens of groups that most of WhatApp's than 200 million users in India are a part of, none is more ubiquitous than the family group
+Of the dozens of groups that most of WhatsApp's more than 200 million users in India are a part of, none is more ubiquitous than the family group.

 Family WhatsApp groups are great for seeing pictures of your cousin’s new dog or coordinating help during medical emergencies.
 But often, being in one is like having a permanent, boisterous family get-together in your pocket, where distant relatives lob “Good Morning” images at each other every single morning, swap sexist and racist jokes, peddle fake news, and share your embarrassing baby pictures.
 Inevitably, people argue, usually over someone’s lifestyle or career choices, and everyone piles on.
 And once in a while, you duke it out over Donald Trump or Narendra Modi with an aunt or uncle you haven’t seen in years.